Hardware

 memory

-Select the desired amount of memory
+Select or provision a guest with the desired amount of memory.

 Examples: